hakkinenT/ekklesia/README.md

-# Back-end do Projeto do Software de Gerenciamento de Igrejas - Ekklesia
+# Back-end do Software Ekklesia